 Welcome to the Orthopaedic Surgery Residency Program

-Thank you for your interest in the Yale Orthopaedic Surgery Residency Program!
-The Department of Orthopaedics and Rehabilitation at Yale-New Haven Hospital and the Yale School of Medicine is a program that is rich in tradition, history and accomplishments.
-As a department, we have benefited from remarkable stability under the leadership of only 4 Department Chairmen in the last 50 years, including our current Interim Chair, Dr. Jonathan Newman Grauer.
+Thank you for your interest in the Yale Orthopaedic Surgery Residency Program.
+The Department of Orthopaedics & Rehabilitation at the Yale School of Medicine and Yale-New Haven Hospital is a program that is rich in tradition, history and accomplishments.
+As a department, we have benefited from remarkable stability under the leadership of only four Department Chairs in the last 50 years.
 We have produced a diverse group of alumni who practice all over the world and many are leaders in their respective disciplines.
 Our program has the honor of having trained the first African-American woman in orthopaedic surgery, and diversity remains an important part of our character.
-Approximately 30% of our residents and a similar percentage of our full-time faculty are women.
+Approximately 20 percent of our residents and a similar percentage of our full-time faculty are women.
 We also have the distinction of having trained the only orthopaedist in the US Senate.
 At one point in the last several years, more of the country’s orthopaedic surgery department chairs were from Yale, than from any other program.
 The Yale Orthopaedic Association works diligently to maintain strong ties between these graduates and our program.

 We believe that there are several unique attributes of our program that make this a particularly special place to train.
 We embrace an educational-model that is reflective of the medical school: a self-directed approach that emphasizes personal responsibility and professionalism and is combined with a cognitive apprenticeship approach by the faculty.
 Our Chief Residents are effectively junior faculty (with faculty appointments in the Yale School of Medicine) and are entrusted with a significant role in the management of the residency program.
 We have intentionally maintained no more than a few fellows within the department so that the primary focus remains on resident education.
 Also, we foster a warm, collegial environment and are fortunate to have a rich diversity amongst our residents and faculty.
 Our book club is a highly anticipated monthly event held at our Chair’s home, which affords us the opportunity to explore good food, fine wines, and interesting discussions about books outside of medicine.
 We also enjoy the academic and recreational resources that one would expect from a world-class university in a lively New England city.